peterlamar/javascript-cheatsheet/appcues/readme.md

 ### Locally

 To run, pass the local html file to nginx in a docker container with the following run command.
+This will run nginx with App Cues inside on port 8080.

 ```
 docker run -v <this absolute path>:/usr/share/nginx/html -p 8080:80 nginx